Skip to content

 The male consultation: specialised assessment

-The consultation for male lifting has particularities that deserve highlighting.
+The consultation for male facelift has particularities that deserve highlighting.
 Many men arrive at the clinic with a certain apprehension — some for the first time in a plastic surgery clinic.
 I absolutely respect this moment and dedicate time to create an environment of trust and transparency.

 What I specifically assess in the male patient